raulsaavedra/hacker-full-clone/README.md

 - To force a data refresh, go to /create and go back to the home page.
 - Feel free to delete posts and refresh to check if they were deleted.
 - I used node-scheduler to run a function every hour that adds to the database the latest posts from that hour.
-You can check if it is working on here: http://64.225.46.95:90/
+You can check if it is working on my dockerized app running on the cloud here: http://64.225.46.95:90/